Inside visits and special features are shown in UPPERCASE in the tour description.

 COLORADO SPRINGS–SEVEN FALLS–US OLYMPIC TRAINING CENTER–U.S. AIR FORCE ACADEMY–DENVER.
 Visit SEVEN FALLS and discover why it has earned a spot on National Geographic’s list of International Waterfalls.
 At the OLYMPIC TRAINING CENTER enjoy a guided tour of the flagship training facility where the USA Swimming and Shooting teams have their national headquarters on complex.
 Conclude your vacation with a visit to the U.S. AIR FORCE ACADEMY and trace the footsteps of some of our nation’s most revered leaders.
 Return to Denver in the late afternoon for an evening at leisure.

 DENVER.
-The trip ends today with guests departing on individual schedules.
-Transfers to Denver International Airport are included.
+Your vacation ends this morning.
 You can extend your vacation with extra nights and explore Denver further with a variety of exciting optional activities.